 In a futuristic city sharply divided between the working class and the city planners, the son of the city's mastermind falls in love with a working class prophet who predicts the coming of a savior to mediate their differences.

 Sometime in the future, the city of Metropolis is home to a Utopian society where its wealthy residents live a carefree life.
 One of those is Freder Fredersen.
-One day, he spots a beautiful woman with a group of children, she and the children who quickly disappear.
-Trying to follow her, he, oblivious to such, is horrified to find an underground world of workers, apparently who run the machinery which keeps the above ground Utopian world functioning.
-One of the few people above ground who knows about the world below is Freder's father, Joh Fredersen, who is the founder and master of Metropolis.
-Freder learns that the woman is Maria, who espouses the need to join the "hands" - the workers - to the "head" - those in power above - by a mediator or the "heart".
-Freder wants to help the plight of the workers in the want for a better life.
-But when Joh learns of what Maria is espousing and that Freder is joining their cause, Joh, with the assistance of an old colleague and now nemesis named ...Written by
+One day, he spots a beautiful woman with a group of children, she and the children quickly disappear.
+Trying to follow her, he is horrified to find an underground world of workers who apparently run the machinery that keeps the Utopian world above ground functioning.
+One of the few people above ground who knows about the world below is Freder's father, John Fredersen, who is the founder and master of Metropolis.
+Freder learns that the woman is called Maria, who espouses the need to join the "hands" - the workers - to the "head" - those in power above - by a mediator who will act as the "heart".
+Freder wants to help the plight of the workers in their struggle for a better life.
+But when John learns of what Maria is advocating and that Freder has joined their cause, with the assistance of an old colleague. an inventor called ...Written by

 130 of 151 people found this review helpful.

 Was this review helpful to you?